-On behalf of the Board I am pleased to present the Nova Scotia Utility and Review Board's Statement of Mandate for the fiscal year ending March 31, 2015.
+On behalf of the Board I am pleased to present the Nova Scotia Utility and Review Board's Statement of Mandate for the fiscal year ending March 31, 2016.

-In addition to maintaining service levels, efforts continue on the initiatives set out in our 2011 Strategic Plan1.
-That plan continues to be relevant and is the basis for this Statement of Mandate.
+In addition to maintaining service levels, efforts continue on finalizing the initiatives set out in our 2011 Strategic Plan1.
+That plan is nearing substantial completion although it continues to be relevant and is the basis for this Statement of Mandate.
 While the Strategic Plan includes a number of detailed objectives and initiatives this plan is intended to show the few critical priorities or activities we will focus on in the coming fiscal year.
 Of particular note are:

-- Simplify and rationalize our processes and reduce costs without jeopardizing natural justice and public access. - Continue to increase public understanding of the Board and improve access to Board services. - Continue to assess current and emerging trends, events, and best practices that may impact the Board and our stakeholders. - Continue to develop the knowledge, skills and abilities necessary to respond to the complex matters before the Board.
+- Completing our process reviews with a view to simplifying and rationalizing our processes and reduce costs without jeopardizing natural justice and public access. - Continuing to increase public understanding of the Board and improving access to information and services. - Continuing to develop the knowledge, skills and abilities necessary to respond to complex matters coming before the Board.